Sekani311/Diagnosing-a-Drop-in-User-Engagement/README.md

 - Analyze engagement by user cohort (age since activation).
 - Check for possible tracking or data collection issues.

+For full details on the Exploratory Analysis for each hypothesis
+- [queries.sql](queries.sql) contains all investigation SQL codes
+- [hypothesis-testing.md](hypothesis-testing.md) contains the complementary excel charts and insights for query interpretation

 ### Conclusion

 Through SQL-based exploration across multiple dimensions, I observed the following key findings: